lahcenkh/home-page-extantion/README.md

 # home-page-extantion
 this is simple home page extation with quran ayah  api

-test fork to projet of the lahcen
+this is a simple test for using fork and pull request ans send it to lahcen